jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (1) Every person under 20 years commits an offence who— (a) participates in casino gambling; or
   (b) is found in the gambling area of a casino.
-(2) Every holder of a casino operator's licence commits an offence who allows a person under 20 years— (a) to participate in casino gambling; or
+(2) Every holder of a casino operator’s licence commits an offence who allows a person under 20 years— (a) to participate in casino gambling; or
   (b) to enter, or remain in, the gambling area of a casino.
 (3) It is a defence to a charge under subsection (2) if the defendant proves that he or she had reasonable grounds to believe that the person to whom the charge relates was 20 years or over.